Clean Truck Check (HD I/M)

 Periodic Testing Requirements

 Periodic Smoke Inspection Program (PSIP) testing is required for in-state fleets until full implementation of the Clean Truck Check.
-Please see information on PSIP on the Clean Truck Check (HD I/M) & Periodic Smoke Inspection Programs webpage.
+For information on PSIP visit Clean Truck Check (HD I/M) & Periodic Smoke Inspection Programs.
 At full implementation of Clean Truck Check, the periodic testing requirements will be:

 2013+ Model Year (MY) engines: On-Board Diagnostics (OBD) equipped vehicles